Networking considerations for an App Service Environment

 For outbound access, an ASE depends on multiple external systems.
-Those system dependencies are defined with DNS names and don't map to a fixed set of IP addresses.
+Many of those system dependencies are defined with DNS names and don't map to a fixed set of IP addresses.
 Thus, the ASE requires outbound access from the ASE subnet to all external IPs across a variety of ports.
-An ASE has the following outbound dependencies:

-If the ASE loses access to these dependencies, it stops working.
+The complete list of outbound dependencies are listed in the document that describes Locking down App Service Environment outbound traffic.
+If the ASE loses access to its dependencies, it stops working.
 When that happens long enough, the ASE is suspended.

 If the VNet is configured with a customer-defined DNS server, the tenant workloads use it.
 The ASE still needs to communicate with Azure DNS for management purposes.